Home / Learn Bulgarian / Living in Bulgaria

 Healthcare and the Language Gap

-The language gap appears in three places: pharmacies (медицина boxes and instructions are in Bulgarian), emergencies (the ambulance dispatcher may not speak English), and public hospitals outside major cities.
-It is worth learning the words for common symptoms and the key sentence Трябва ми лекар (Tryabva mi lekar — "I need a doctor").
-The general emergency number across the EU, including Bulgaria, is 112, and operators can often route you to an English speaker.
+The language gap can appear in pharmacies, where medicine labels and instructions are in Bulgarian, in emergencies, and in public hospitals outside major cities.
+It is worth learning common symptoms and the sentence Трябва ми лекар (Tryabva mi lekar, "I need a doctor").
+The general emergency number across the EU, including Bulgaria, is 112; do not assume that an English-speaking operator will always be immediately available.

 Why Expats Choose Bulgaria